-- An earned bachelor's degree from a regionally accredited institution of higher education - A GPA of at least 3.0 in the last 60 hours of undergraduate studies or a cumulative GPA of at least 3.0 in twelve or more graduate hours in a discipline relevant to the graduate program for which the applicant is seeking admission. - A total score of at least 800 on the Graduate Record Examination (GRE) or an equivalent score on the Miller Analogy Test (MAT) or WritePlacer Plus Exam.
-Other university approved/nationally recognized aptitude tests must meet the equivalent score of an 800 on the GRE.
+- Completion of a baccalaureate degree with a minimum of 120 academic hours from a regionally accredited college or university.
+Courses taken for the degree must include a minimum of 39 upper level hours.
+Hours awarded for life or work experience will not satisfy minimum upper level hour requirements. - GPA of at least 3.0 in the last 60 hours of undergraduate studies or a cumulative GPA of at least 3.0 in twelve or more graduate hours in a discipline relevant to the graduate program for which the applicant is seeking admission - Total score of at least 800 on the Graduate Record Examination (GRE) or an equivalent score on the Miller Analogy Test (MAT) or WritePlacer Plus Exam

-Other admission requirements
+Additional admission requirements

-- Behavioral Science-professional resume and personal interview - Nursing-official transcript from a nursing school and evidence of licensure as a registered nurse - Education-one academic and one personal reference
+- Behavioral Science-professional resume and personal interview.
+Does not accept WritePlacer Plus Exam results.
+Criminal background check necessary for licensure as counselor - Nursing-official transcript from a nursing school, evidence of licensure as a registered nurse, proof of professional liability insurance - Education-one academic and one personal reference